Land at the edge — paddock and canopy, Far North Queensland

 Land-IP is research and development by The ClimateForce.
 We trial every system on our own property at Cape Kimberley before we ever project it onto someone else’s.
 Every figure traces back to peer-reviewed science with a citation that opens.

 We don’t tell you what your land is worth.
-We give you a verified picture of what it can produce — citation-backed, range-honest, openly auditable — and let you take it from there.
+We give you a citation-backed picture of what it can produce — range-honest, openly auditable — and let you take it from there.

 On country, by hand